d42-schemas/d42-docs/docs/features/validation.md

     "is_deleted": False,
 })

-# valera.ValidationException:
+# ValidationException:
 #   - Value <class 'int'> at _['id'] must be greater than or equal to 1, but 0 given
 #   - Value <class 'str'> at _['username'] must have at least 1 element, but it has 0 elements
 ```

-This will raise a `valera.ValidationException` with detailed error messages explaining why the validation failed.
+In this case, a `ValidationException` is raised, providing detailed error messages explaining why the validation failed.

 :::info

-The [integrations chapter](/docs/integrations) contains a list of all available integrations
+For further exploration of `d42`'s capabilities and how they integrate with other tools, the [integrations chapter](/docs/integrations) provides a comprehensive overview of all available integrations.

 :::